 the summer or early autumn.
 Places will be limited, so please

-keep an eye open for details on this and the RCA's
+keep an eye open for details on this and the

 Date now confirmed as Friday November